qzdark/wwebjs.dev-guide/src/guide/v2/installation/README.md

 If you are using Linux, chances are you already have Node installed.
 Check this with `node -v`, if you have an approximate output of `12.0` or higher, you can continue scrolling.
 If this is not the case, we recommend that you visit [this Node.js](https://nodejs.org/en/download/package-manager/) site.

 ::: warning
-If you already have Node installed, but you are using an older version that is below v12, you need to upgrade Node to v12 or higher, because that requires `whatsapp-web.js v2.`
+If you already have Node installed, but you are using an older version that is below v12, you need to upgrade your Node to v12 or higher.
+That is important because `whatsapp-web.js v2` is requring that.
 :::

 ---